cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 gas estimate: 40452
 ```

 Hard to judge how much gas that really means.
-Anyway, keep gas on `auto`:
+In any case, keep gas on `auto`:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $alice --gas auto